sabbour/contoso-names-e2e/README.md

 The template uses the following [event hooks](https://learn.microsoft.com/azure/developer/azure-developer-cli/azd-extensibility) to customize the workflow:

 - [preprovision](./infra/azd-hooks/preprovision.sh) to make sure that all the required AKS features are registered.
-- [postprovision](./infra/azd-hooks/postprovision.sh) to perform additional configuration that's not possible with Bicep including:
+- [predeploy](./infra/azd-hooks/predeploy.sh) to perform additional configuration that's not possible with Bicep including:
   - Installing the [Azure Service Operator](https://azure.github.io/azure-service-operator/) Helm chart.
   - Installing the [Kubernetes Event Driven Autoscaler (KEDA)](https://keda.sh) Helm chart.
-  - Deploying a Grafana dashboard and assigning `Azure Monitor Data Reader` and `Grafana Admin` roles to the current user.
+  - Deploying a Grafana dashboard.

 ### Frontend and backend code and Kubernetes manifests